 I love a good philly sandwich.
 However, my husband isn’t a big fan.
 I thought if I made it using ground beef, he would be more likely to eat one.
 I guessed right.
-This version was more up his ally.
+These Ground Beef Philly Sandwiches were more up his ally.
 He tends to prefer ground beef over regular beef, because he doesn’t like how regular beef can get caught in his teeth.
 It’s just one of his OCD things.

 This is another great meal that is ready to go in 30 minutes or less.
 You can have the filling already to go for your Super Bowl party and serve in your buns!

 - 1 onion, thinly sliced

 - 1 red or green pepper, cut into strips

 - 4–6 Sub/Brat Buns (I used the brat buns from Costco.
 The number of buns used will depend on how full you want your sandwich)

 - 4–6 slices of provolone (double that amount if you really like cheese)

 - In a large skillet, brown beef until fully cooked.
 Season with salt and pepper.
 Remove from skillet and set aside leaving any fat from the cooking process in the pan.